MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Get the `Cancel` for save as
   [propget] HRESULT Cancel ([out, retval] BOOL* value);

-  /// Indicates if the system default dialog will be Suppressed, FALSE means
+  /// Indicates if the system default dialog will be suppressed, FALSE means
   /// save as default dialog will show; TRUE means a silent save as, will
   /// skip the system dialog.
   ///